It is

 surface marine wind field must be specified as accurately

-as possible, a process which usually requires the reanalysis
+as possible.
+This process usually requires the reanalysis

 of historical meteorological data by experienced Meteorologists